Prem Kumar (Konkani actor)

 Pedro Xavier D'Costa (né da Costa; 8 September 1929 – 12 October 2007), known professionally as Prem Kumar, was an Indian actor, playwright, theatre director, lyricist and composer known for his work in Hindi, Konkani films, and tiatr productions.
 Known as a transformative figure in the tiatr stage, he elevated the quality of Konkani tiatr to a level comparable to dramas in other regional languages.
 In addition to his writing and staging of 55 tiatrs, he also showcased his talent by performing in over 500 tiatrs.

 Early life

 Pedro Xavier D'Costa, born as Pedro Xavier da Costa on 8 September 1929, in Chandor, Goa. which was a part of Portuguese India under the Portuguese Empire (now in India).
 His parents were Xavier da Costa and Damiana Josefa Fichardo.
 D'Costa received his primary education in Bombay.
 From a young age, he demonstrated his passion for tiatr, a form of musical theater unique to the Goan community.
 His journey in tiatr began during his teenage years when he showcased his talents in school concerts, leaving an impression on his mentors.
-Displaying a level of ambition and creativity, he ventured into writing his first tiatr at the tender age of 13.
+Displaying a level of ambition and creativity, he ventured into writing his first tiatr at the age of 13.
 However, breaking into the professional Konkani stage proved to be a formidable challenge for a young performer like D'Costa.
 The competition was intense, and gaining recognition often required influential support.